Transformative Power of HRE: Maria Qossayer

 What has been the most rewarding moment for you during your time of activism?

-Despite the many setbacks we’ve encountered, and we are still encountering on a daily basis, we cannot deny the snowball effect that all our works has led to.
+Despite the many setbacks we’ve encountered, and we are still encountering on a daily basis, we cannot deny the snowball effect that all our work has led to.
 I have attended the Women’s March every year, an event that holds strong joy and meaning to me.
 One of my most rewarding moments has been seeing over time at these protests trans women raising their flags with no fear.

 A fond and memorable moment I experienced was the time I took a lead role in a forum theatre play about sexual harassment.
 The play was performed in a closed community where, through interaction with the crowd, we were able to send the message that it’s never a woman’s fault to be assaulted.
-It is important to remember that in order to make change on a bigger scale, one needs to start by having an impact on their surroundings.
+It is important to remember that in order to make a change on a bigger scale, one needs to start by having an impact on their surroundings.
 I am proud that I was able to take part in that, even if for now it’s limited to my own community.

 What has been a frustrating moment in your activism?
 How do you get past it?